 Drinking water information

-From 2021 through 2023, under a separate investigation, nearby residential wells and public drinking water wells were sampled for PFAS in the vicinity of the former Anderson Landfill due to two dewatering projects on Eight Mile Road and Nine Mile Road that staff were concerned could change groundwater flow and impact nearby drinking water wells.
-Drinking water wells were sampled for volatile organic compounds (VOCs) and PFAS, and the results were non-detect.
+From 2021 through 2025, nearby residential wells and public drinking water wells was sampled for PFAS in the vicinity of the former Anderson Landfill.
+This was done because of dewatering projects on Eight Mile Road and Nine Mile Road that staff were concerned could change groundwater flow and impact nearby drinking water wells.
+Drinking water wells were sampled for volatile organic compounds (VOCs) and PFAS, and results were non-detect.

 Anticipated activities